cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/README.md

 }
 ```

-The quickstart example above will create the simplest configuration possible on your AWS account
+The quick start example above will create the simplest configuration possible on your AWS account
 and deploy a single sidecar instance behind the load balancer.
-As this is just a quickstart
+As this is just an example
 to help you understand basic concepts, it deploys a public sidecar instance with an
 internet-facing load balancer.